Who we are

-The FHSAA sponsors championship programs through which 135 teams and more than 1,000 student-athletes are crowned state champions in 30 sports each year.
-Through participation in these athletic programs, nearly 800,000 students annually are extended opportunities to receive lessons in leadership, sportsmanship and citizenship . . . lessons not normally taught in the classroom.
+The FHSAA sponsors 3,396 championship series games through which 139 teams, and 294 individuals are crowned state champions in 32 sports each year.
+Over 2,000 student athletes each year experience winning a championship.
+Through participation in these athletic programs, nearly 800,000 students annually are extended opportunities to receive lessons in leadership, sportsmanship and citizenship.

 The Florida High School Athletic Association . . . building leaders through teamwork, sportsmanship and citizenship.

 A Non-Profit 501c(3) Private Corporation, the Florida High School Athletic Association was founded on April 9, 1920 by a group of 29 high school principals who met at Peabody Hall on the University of Florida campus in Gainesville.

 The Florida Legislature, in 1997, gave the FHSAA statutory recognition as the official governing body for interscholastic athletics in Florida.